milvus-io/milvus/docs/design_docs/segcore/Search.md

 2. Proxy Node unmarshals the proto, parses it to logical plan, makes a static check, and generates protobuf IR.
 3. Query Node unmarshals the plan, generates an executable plan AST, and queries in the segcore.

-See details of expression usage at [expr_grammar.md](https://milvus.io/docs/v2.0.0/expression.md)
+See details of expression usage at [Boolean Expression Rules](https://milvus.io/docs/v2.0.0/boolean.md)

 ## Segcore Search Process